JamesGotsell/fmpNotesReactApp/README.md

 # fmpTechTest

-  - js logic done i need to get the stlying done
+  - npm install or yarn install and go to localhost:3000